exercism/r/concepts/vectors/introduction.md

 v <- c(4, 7, x)
 ```

+The `c()` function is very flexible, and inputs can include other vectors and ranges.
+`c()` will take any number and variety of inputs, and flatten them into a single vector.

 ## Ranges, sequences, repeats

 For a range of consecutive values (increasing or decreasing) you can use `:` notation